 the opportunity for a Komen representative to make site visits

-other

 Grantee grants (and shall cause any Collaborating Organizations to grant) to Komen, the Susan G. Komen Breast Cancer Foundation, Inc. (“Komen National”) and its affiliates a limited, royalty-free, non-exclusive, non-transferable, worldwide, irrevocable license to use the Materials, or any part thereof and Data (if any provided) for their own non-commercial purposes.